winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 42\.
 “There are another three things, which are three elements: Element of form, element of formlessness, and element of cessation.
 {:#p42}

 43\.
-“There are another three things, which are three categories: The category of precepts, category of concentration, and category of wisdom.
+“There are another three things, which are three categories: The category of precepts, category of samādhi, and category of wisdom.
 {:#p43}

 44\.
 “There are another three things, which are three precepts: The growth of precepts, growth of mind, and growth of wisdom.